 Andrew Chong – Chairman

 He currently serves on the Future Economy Council (FEC) Manufacturing Sub-committee co-chaired by the Senior Minister of State for Trade and Industry.
-He has been an active Council Member of the Singapore National Employer Federation (SNEF) since 2014 and chairs the external review panel for the Polytechnic Quality Assurance Framework (PQAF).
-He is a Board Member of the Ministry of Manpower’s Workforce Singapore Agency (WSG), serves on the Board of Governors for the Singapore Semiconductor Industry Association (SSIA), serves on the Board of Governors of the Institute of Technical Education (ITE) and is active on the board of social enterprises in Singapore.
+In the field of training and development he chairs the external review panel for the Polytechnic Quality Assurance Framework and is the Deputy Chairman of the Board of Governors of the Institute of Technical Education (ITE).
+He is a Board Member of the Ministry of Manpower’s Workforce Singapore Agency (WSG).

 Jerome Tjia – Secretary